-- (a) The high incidence of unemployment amongst persons with disabilities, in particular persons with intensive support requirements, and the high number of persons with disabilities enrolled in sheltered workshops and low rate of transition to the open labor market; - (b) Insufficient legal measures to guarantee the accessibility of and reasonable accommodation in workplaces and to bring the private sector accountable for not observing the quotas of employment for persons with disabilities; - (c) The lack of accessible and inclusive vocational training premises as well as protocols to eliminate discrimination and segregation and to ensure persons with disabilities have equal opportunities to choose the vocational program freely, without any kind of coercion. - 62.
-With reference to the general comment No. 8 (2022) on work and employment and reiterating the recommendations of the Committee on Economic, Social and Cultural Rights (E/C.12/DEU/CO/6), the Committee recommends that the State party: - (a) Develop, in close consultation with and active involvement of organizations of persons with disabilities, an action plan to promote the transition of persons with disabilities in sheltered workshops to the open labor market across the Länder, with allocation of resources and specific timeframe; - (b) Enforce the implementation of the quotas of employment for persons with disabilities in both the public and private sectors, including through measures more effective than the current compensatory levy, and ensure the accessibility of and reasonable accommodation in workplaces; - (c) Restructure the vocational training system and take measures to ensure accessibility and inclusiveness, including through the establishment of a complaints mechanism to investigate the discriminatory practices on basis of disability in the field of vocational rehabilitation and work.
+- (a) The high incidence of unemployment among persons with disabilities, in particular persons with intensive support requirements, the high number of persons with disabilities enrolled in sheltered workshops and the low rate of transition to the open labour market; - (b) Insufficient legal measures to guarantee the accessibility of and reasonable accommodation in workplaces and to make the private sector accountable for not observing the quotas of employment for persons with disabilities; - (c) The lack of accessible and inclusive facilities that provide vocational training and protocols to eliminate discrimination and segregation and to ensure that persons with disabilities have equal opportunities to choose vocational programmes freely, without any kind of coercion.

+- 62. With reference to its general comment No. 8 (2022) and recalling the recommendations of the Committee on Economic, Social and Cultural Rights, 11 the Committee recommends that the State party: - (a) Develop, in close consultation with and with the active involvement of organizations of persons with disabilities, an action plan to promote the transition of persons with disabilities in sheltered workshops to the open labour market across the Länder that sets forth a suitable allocation of resources and specific time frame; - (b) Enforce the implementation of the quotas of employment for persons with disabilities in both the public and the private sectors, including through measures more effective than the current compensatory levy, and ensure the accessibility of and reasonable accommodation in workplaces; - (c) Restructure the vocational training system and take measures to ensure accessibility and inclusiveness, including through the establishment of a complaints mechanism to investigate discriminatory practices on the basis of disability in the field of vocational rehabilitation and work.